danielpalme/ReportGenerator/src/Readme.txt

 4.1.9.0

     * New: Issue #247: Added new overloads to GenerateReports
+    * Fix: Issue #248: Improved merging of metrics (use minimum for certain metrics)
     * Fix: Issue #250: Fixed backlink symbol for Firefox

 4.1.8.0